alindl/trafficLight/Evaluationplan.md

 - Why did you NOT do the exercise?

-  I didn't want to do it

 - Would it have changed your mind if others would have done the exercise?

 - Would you have done any kind of sport at all to make it go green faster?

-### BOTH

-- How would you have built it to make it easy to understand?

-- Is the reward for you that the traffic light changes to green faster motivating enough ?